 A state of low-level hostilities followed the June War, with occasional air battles.
 The balance of power in the air still remained tilted towards the Israelis, particularly after they introduced their improved and very lethal Shafir 2 heat-seeking AAM.

 The discrepancies go down to a lower level of detail as well.
-American sources say that US pilots found the very agile MiG-17 a more dangerous opponent than the MiG-21, believing that despite the MiG-21's greater speed the McDonnell F-4 Phantom had the edge in power.
+American sources say that US pilots found the very agile MiG-17 a more dangerous opponent than the MiG-21, believing that despite the MiG-21's greater speed, the McDonnell-Douglas F-4 Phantom had the edge in power.
 North Vietnamese sources claim the MiG-21 was more effective.

 North Vietnamese fighters were sent into American strike formations to disrupt them and force the attackers to drop their ordnance before reaching their target; kills were a secondary concern.
 The fact that North Vietnamese fighters forced the Americans to dedicate air combat assets for protective "barrier combat air patrols (BARCAPs)" and free-ranging "MiG combat air patrols (MIGCAPs)" to protect the formations also imposed an additional load on US planning and resources.